XRPLF/xrpl-dev-portal/content/tutorials/manage-the-rippled-server/configuration/run-rippled-as-a-validator.md

     To help avoid this issue, use more public hubs; the more the better.
 It can also help to use non-default hubs, which are less likely to be busy helping new servers find other peers.

-_**To connect your validator to the network using public hubs, set the following configurations in your validator’s `rippled.cfg` file:**_
+_**To connect your validator to the network using public hubs:**_

-1. Include the following `[ips_fixed]` stanza.
+1. In your validator's `rippled.cfg` file, include the following `[ips_fixed]` stanza.
 The two values, `r.ripple.com 51235` and `zaphod.alloy.ee 51235`, are default public hubs.
 This stanza tells `rippled` to always attempt to maintain peer connections with these public hubs.

         [ips_fixed]
         r.ripple.com 51235